-International Agency for Research on Cancer (IARC): Group 2B - Possibly carcinogenic to humans.
+- International Agency for Research on Cancer (IARC): Group 2A - Probably carcinogenic to humans.

 Skin Contact: Avoid direct contact.
 Wear chemical protective clothing if necessary.
-Take off contaminated clothing, shoes and leather goods (e.g. watchbands, belts).
-Immediately flush with lukewarm, gently flowing water for 15-20 minutes.
-Call a Poison Centre or doctor.
-Double bag, seal, label and leave contaminated clothing, shoes and leather goods at the scene for safe disposal.
+Take off contaminated clothing, shoes and leather goods (e.g., watchbands, belts).
+Immediately flush with large amounts of gently flowing water for at least 15-20 minutes.
+Soap and water can be used.
+If irritation continues, get medical attention.
+Double bag, seal, label and leave contaminated clothing, shoes, and leather goods at the scene for safe disposal.

 Eye Contact: Avoid direct contact.
 Wear chemical protective gloves if necessary.
-Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 15-20 minutes, while holding the eyelid(s) open.
+Immediately flush the contaminated eye(s) with large amounts of gently flowing water for at least 15-20 minutes, occasionally lifting the upper and lower eyelids.
 If a contact lens is present, DO NOT delay flushing or attempt to remove the lens.
-If irritation or pain persists, see a doctor.
+Get medical attention immediately.

 Ingestion: Have victim rinse mouth with water.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.

-First Aid Comments: If exposed or concerned, see a doctor for medical advice.
-All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+First Aid Comments: If exposed or concerned, see a medical professional for advice.
+All first aid procedures should be periodically reviewed by a medical professional familiar with the chemical and its conditions of use in the workplace.

 Note to Physicians: This chemical forms carbon monoxide in the body.

 Suitable Extinguishing Media: Carbon dioxide, dry chemical powder, appropriate foam, water spray or fog.
 Foam manufacturers should be consulted for recommendations regarding types of foams and application rates.